Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Oregon Stats and Trends

-- Thus far this year Oregon has two wins against the spread.
+- So far this year Oregon has two wins against the spread.

-- Oregon's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Oregon's games this year have hit the over on three of seven set point totals (42.9%).

-- When Oregon puts up more than 20.7 points, it is 2-5 against the spread and 6-1 overall.
+- Oregon is 2-5 against the spread and 6-1 overall in games when it puts up more than 20.7 points.

-- The Ducks have turned the ball over two more times (7 total) than the Buffaloes have forced a turnover (5) this season.
+- The Ducks have turned the ball over seven times this season, two more turnovers than the Buffaloes have forced (5).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.